ftrain/dumpbot/README.md

 This is by Paul Ford, mailto:ford@ftrain.com.

 This uploads a new image into a twitter thread whenever it runs.
+There was this amazing imageboard called MLKSHK that ran at MLKSHK.com, and it is shutting down.
+There's a replacement, MLTSHP.com, but it's not up yet.
+Anyway, I loved this thing and I posted (or more often re-posted) 6,000 images over five years and it's a pretty great collection and I forget most of them, so I wrote this bot to dump them onto Twitter once an hour and frankly it has made Twitter a more fun place for me.

 1. The images are in `images/`